-There are two main ways to join today’s volunteer Military: enlisting directly after high school or finishing college and joining as a commissioned officer.
-Enlistment is the most common way to join.
-Familiarizing yourself with the enlistment process can be helpful, as there are a few things that you’ll likely go through no matter which course you choose.
+Enlistment is the most common way to join the Military.
+Familiarizing yourself with the enlistment process can be helpful, as there are a few things that you'll likely go through no matter which career path you choose.

-Before you do anything else, do a little research.
-If you know a friend or family member who has spent time in the Military, now is the time to sit down and hear what he or she has to say.
-The Internet is also a good place to conduct research, but take what you read with a grain of salt.
+If you know a friend or family member who has spent time in the Military, sit down with them and hear what he or she has to say.
+The internet is also a good place to conduct research, but take what you read with a grain of salt.
 It is sometimes hard to tell which sources are official.
 These sites below are good starting points.

 Once you make the decision to enlist, the Military Entrance Processing Station (MEPS) is the place where recruits go to finish the enlistment process.
 There are MEPS locations all over the country.
-Candidates officially complete the process of joining the Military once they meet all of the requirements at the MEPS.
-This process may take up to three days.
+Recruits officially complete the process of joining the Military once they meet all of the MEPS requirements.
+This process may take a few days.

 Potential recruits must do the following at the MEPS: